 It is also possible to create Morph elements during generation in case they are not present in the data.

-In case if there are no inflecton slots in the rules, the generation proceeds without using them.
+In case there are no inflection slots in the rules, the generation proceeds without using them.

 In the case of the example above, the successive application of the two appropriate rules for accusative and plural formation – in the order established by the use of the morph:next property – allows for the generation of the accusative plural form as follows: